 Lili Homemade Food is situated in a home, so dining here feels like eating at a friend’s house, spoiled with warm hospitality and hearty local dishes.

 Eating at Wildor, surrounded by the stone and wood décor combination of red velvet chairs.
 It almost feels like you might be royalty.
 The food spread is as impressive as at this restaurant, claiming to be the best in Berat.

 Aside from spectacular traditional dishes served at Antigoni restaurant, it also offers a fantastic view of the thousand windows of Berat.
 Moreover, the setting here makes for an ideal romantic dinner spot.

 A hotel shout-out!

-Don’t be fooled by the homemade sign on this chair.
+This homemade sign on this chair fooled us at first.
 Our hotel, Master Hotel, in Berat was one of our favorites, EVER!
 It was a small, family-run establishment where the entire family worked hard to make it a lovely stay.
 When we sat on the veranda overlooking the city, they brought us homemade treats and the breakfast was different everyday.
 It was a perfect place to stay, close to the castle and bridges.